Last updated: June 2026 · Covers 10 tools across 4 categories

 |---|---|

-| Price | Free / Claude API costs |
+| Price | $20/month (Pro) / $100-200/month (Max) |

-| Interface | Terminal |
+| Interface | Terminal, VS Code, JetBrains, desktop, web |

 Tabnine is one of the oldest AI code completion tools.
 Its primary differentiator in 2026 is its enterprise privacy story: it offers an on-premises deployment option where the AI model runs entirely on your infrastructure, with zero external data transmission.
-For organizations with strict data residency or air-gap requirements, Tabnine is often the only viable option.

 | Tabnine | |